Britain plans law to safeguard City of London's global standing

 The EU, the City of London's biggest customer, has said it will give UK clearing houses temporary access but will not allow banks in London to offer services directly to customers in the bloc, forcing them to shift activities to new EU hubs.

-Mr Glen, speaking at a City Week online event, declined to elaborate on Britain's negotiations with the EU on financial market access, but noted that a sector that pays 75 billion pounds (S$130.7 billion) in tax each year was at the centre of the government's efforts to secure trade deals with countries across the world.
+Mr Glen, speaking at a City Week online event, declined to elaborate on Britain's negotiations with the EU on financial market access, but noted that a sector that pays £75 billion (S$132 billion) in tax each year was at the centre of the government's efforts to secure trade deals with countries across the world.

-Britain is reviewing how it sets financial rules, that for decades were written in Brussels, in order to make the most of leaving the EU, Mr Glen said.
+Britain is currently reviewing how it sets financial rules, that for decades were written in Brussels, in order to make the most of leaving the EU, Mr Glen said.
+REUTERS

 BT is now on Telegram!